jalamani/linearalgebra/DOCUMENTATION.md

 ##### Parameters

--*r*: Integer representing the row used to index the matrix.
+- *r*: Integer representing the row used to index the matrix.
--*c*: Integer representing the column used to index the matrix.
+- *c*: Integer representing the column used to index the matrix.
--*value*: Integer representing the value to be assigned.
+- *value*: Integer representing the value to be assigned.

 ### Print Matrix